 Marine environmental and scientific research functions continue to develop and expand in line with the developing role and remit of the Authority.
 The environmental and science team undertake fisheries stock assessment work, collate and analyse seabed habitat and water column data generated by NEG III, review marine licensing applications and consents, support marine habitat conservation and management through engagement with European Marine Site (EMS) management schemes and Marine Conservation Zone (MCZ) programmes and oversee the internal management of data.

-Fisheries Stock
+This work is guided by an annual research and evidence plan and a 5 year strategic plan.
+Separate to this annual report, findings from the environmental and scientific research work are published within an annual research report.

-Assessment work
+Fisheries Stock Assessment work

 The majority of species exploited within the NEIFCA district are a component of wider stock units which extend beyond the 6 mile limit.

 During 2011/2012 officers proposed and presented multiple indicator frameworks, a combination of specific reference points and proxies for measuring progress towards achieving sustainable fisheries.

 Alongside and at the request of Authority members, officers have incorporated a broader overview, detailing information on gear types, additional species, economic and socio-economic factors.

-This analytical work is supported, in the main, by a comprehensive stock assessment programme which includes quayside sampling at four main ports including Hartlepool, Whitby, Scarborough and Bridlington and an offshore monitoring programme covering each of the five main ICES areas located within and surrounding the Authority's district.
+This analytical work is supported,

+in the main, by a comprehensive stock assessment programme which includes quayside sampling at four main ports including Hartlepool, Whitby, Scarborough and Bridlington and an offshore monitoring programme covering each of the five main ICES areas located within and surrounding the Authority's district.
 Long-standing monitoring programmes including the annual assessment of cockle stocks within the Tees and Humber Estuaries, the Authority's 'No Take Zone' at Flamborough Head and the seasonal permitted sea bass fisheries were maintained throughout the reporting period.